Brave (Sara Bareilles song): Music video

 On April 17, 2013, a lyric video for "Brave" was released through Bareilles's Vevo account.
 The video was directed by NBC's Parks and Recreation actress Rashida Jones.
 When asked how they ended up working together, Bareilles said it "happened organically, which is something I've learned is really important to me in terms of my creative endeavors. ...
 I loved working with Rashida; I thought she was magical.
 She was so brilliant and creative and visionary and such an awesome person on top of it.
 I'd like to work with more women like that."
 The music video was filmed in Los Angeles, and premiered May 14, 2013.
 It features Bareilles singing intertwined with clips of people dancing in various public places such as a shopping mall, a farmers' market, a gym, a library and a bus stop concluding with Bareilles and the rest dancing together.
-It has achieved more than 135 million views as of December 2022.

 Live performances

 On April 23, 2013, Bareilles was interviewed and performed in SiriusXM's The Pulse studios.
 On April 25, 2013, she performed the song on The Today Show.
 On April 29, 2013, the singer performed "Brave" and "Uncharted" on AXS Live.
 On August 19, 2013, Bareilles performed the song with Taylor Swift at the Staples Center when Swift invited her as a special guest for the show for her Red Tour.
 On February 23, 2014, Bareilles performed "Brave" at the White House before Barack Obama and Michelle Obama.

 As part of NBC's TODAY's Shine a Light series, Bareilles and Cyndi Lauper recorded a mashup of "Brave" and "True Colors" with to raise awareness and money for children battling cancer.
 As of October 2014, the project raised over $300,000 for Paediatric Cancer and donations continue to grow.
-On the first night of the 2023 US Open, Bareilles sung "Brave" for fans who were waiting to see Novak Djokovic's much anticipated return to New York.
+On the first night of the 2023 US Open, Bareilles sung "Brave" for fans who were waiting to see Novak Djokovic's much-anticipated return to New York.